 The District’s Office of Information Technology (OIT) is responsible for overseeing the local and wide-area networks (LAN and WAN) and computing devices and equipment.
 OIT also manages and implements the long-range technology plan, local and NYSED data warehousing as well as all systems related to classroom and administrative functions.

 Technology Vision for Education

-Technology is also important as a means of changing teaching and learning in order to prepare students with the 21st century skills they need to be successful.
-This technology-based learning will expand the opportunities available for students to interact with, to understand and to change their world.
+Technology is also important as a means of improving the efficiency of teaching and learning via blended, flipped and online learning opportunities.
+These instructional best-practices allow for a personalized learning environment which fosters successful outcomes for all learners.
+Technology-infused learning will expand the opportunities available for students to interact with, to understand and to change their world.